The winery is in the appellation Pomerol

 in Bordeaux.
 To be confused with the "big brother" Château Latour

 bought.
-After the death of Madame Loubat in 1961, Lily Lacoste inherited most of it and leased it to the family empire Moueix
+After Madame Loubat's death in 1961, Lily Lacoste inherited most of it and leased it to the family empire Moueix

 ).
 The vineyards with eight hectares of vineyards are planted with Merlot (90%) and Cabernet Franc (10%).
-The extremely long-lived red wine matures for 18 months in a quarter of new oak barrels.
+The extremely long-lived red wine is aged for 18 months in a quarter of new oak barrels.
 There is no second wine.